 It makes us feel selfish, guilty.
 It makes us feel inadequate, because whatever things we are doing for ourself feel woefully inadequate.
 As if caring for yourself doesn’t count if you can’t get completely away from your responsibilities.
-Self care only counts if it is a pedicure, a long nap, a date night or an evening out with your girl friends.
+Self-care is only worthwhile if it is a pedicure, a long nap, a date night or an evening out with your girl friends.
 If you can’t be checked out entirely for a few hours, then it doesn’t count.
-It isn’t good enough.
+Easy self-care isn’t good enough.

 If you can’t get a long break – especially if you can’t – you still need to care for yourself.
 You cannot care for your family’s needs non-stop without meeting your own.
-Self care is useful even when it is tiny.
+Self-care is useful even when it is tiny.
 It can be moments in between, or moments during.
-It can be simply a breath, a re-settling of your awareness into your body.
-It can be a decision to do less today, to let go of perfection and judgement and comparing.
+Or simply a breath, a re-settling your awareness into your body.
+It might be a decision to do less today, to let go of perfection and judgement and comparing.

-Try one of these things for a bit of self care today:
+Try one of these things for a bit of easy self-care today

-- Whatever you are doing right now, take three deep breaths.
+- Whatever you are doing right now, pause to take three deep breaths.
 Close your eyes if you can, but that’s not a requirement.
 Let your thoughts go.
 Just focus on the act of breathing.
 This is an incredibly grounding, but easy, exercise.

 - Whenever you think of it, in the middle of whatever you are doing, practice letting go of that running drone of thoughts about what comes next or what didn’t get done last.
 Feel what it feels like to be in your body right in this moment.
 Do you ache anywhere?
-Send a loving thought to that spot.
+If so, send a loving thought to that spot.
 Thank your body for the ability to do this task, whatever it is.
 The strong arms to lift your son.
 The dexterity to change the diaper of a wiggly baby.
 The knowledge and patience to work though that snarly problem, even if it isn’t solved quite yet.

 - Go to bed early tonight, just 10 minutes or an hour, whatever you think your body needs most.
 Leave the dishes undone, or the washing in the machine.
 It will all be there tomorrow.
 Give yourself the gift of rest.